MumboDiscord/spooncraft-docs/rules.markdown

 ### 8. No offensive skins

 If a staff member deems a skin to be inappropriate, you will be placed in jail until you change it.
-Failing to change it will likly result in a temp/perm ban.
+Failing to change it will likely result in a temp/perm ban.

 ### 9. Keep information private